austincicale/Accenture-Data-Analytics-and-Visualization/README.md

 ### Project Overview

-This project serves as a simulated Data Analytics and Visualization job experience offered through Forage, a platform providing free virtual work experience programs.
+This project is a Data Analytics and Visualization job simulation offered through Forage, a platform providing free virtual work experience that replicates daily tasks at top companies.
 In this simulation, I assumed the role of an analyst working for Accenture.
 My task was to assist Social Buzz, a fictional social media company experiencing rapid growth, in implementing best practices for handling large datasets.
 Specifically, I analyzed their content categories to identify the top 5 categories with the highest aggregate popularity.

-This project
-Accenture's Data Analytics and Visualization Job Simulation, offered through Forage

-Social Buzz

 ### Requirements gathering

-Business Problem: The client has reached a massive scale within recent years and does not have the resources internally to handle it.
-Accenture is tasked to fulfill the following: Audit of big data practice, recommendations for IPO, analysis of popular content

-Personal task as a data analyst: Analysis of sample data sets with visualizations to understand the popularity of different content categories

-Provided with 7 data sets, each containing different columns and values
+##### Business Problem
+The client, Social Buzz, has experienced significant growth but lacks internal resources to manage the scale effectively.
+Accenture has been tasked with addressing the following key objectives:

+1. Conduct an audit of Social Buzz's big data practices.
+2. Provide recommendations for an IPO.
+3. Perform an analysis of popular content to better understand audience preferences.

+##### Personal Task as Data Analyst
+- Analyze sample datasets provided by Social Buzz and generate visualizations to identify the most popular content categories.
+- The goal is to determine the top 5 categories with the highest popularity based on reaction scores.

+##### Data Sets
+I was provided with 7 datasets, each containing different columns and values.
+The initial step involved identifying the necessary datasets required to complete the task effectively.
+Given that popularity is determined by reaction scores, the following datasets were selected:
+1. **Reaction**: Contains data on all reactions to content, including *Content ID*, *Reaction Type*, and *Datetime*.
+2. **Content**: Provides information about all posts, including *Content ID* and *Content Category*.
+3. **Reaction Types**: Describes *Reaction Type* and their associated *Reaction Score*.

 So, the first step is to use this data model to identify which datasets will be required to answer your business question - which is to to figure out the top 5 categories with the largest popularity.
 Your job is to identify which content categories are most popular.
 Popularity is determined based on reaction scores.